Optimal Attack and Defense for Reinforcement Learning

-\begin{proposition} Any WSE for $\mG$ yields an optimal defense policy. \end{proposition} In general, methods to compute WSE are unknown.
+In general, methods to compute WSE are unknown.
 However, we show many settings where a WSE for $\mG$ can be computed, even efficiently.
 First, suppose the attacker is completely adversarial so that $\mG$ becomes a zero-sum game.
 In this case, it is known that $WSE=SSE=NE$.
 Thus, it suffices to compute an NE for a zero-sum POTBSG.

 \begin{proposition} If the attacker is completely adversarial, an optimal defense policy can be computed as an NE of $\mG$ using any planning or distributed learning algorithms for zero-sum POTBSGs. \end{proposition}